Parking

 Another element that is considered in areas of high demand is the type of user.
 Essentially there are three types of parking:

-Medium – short duration shopping, scheduled appointments, or meals
+Medium-term: short-duration shopping, scheduled appointments, or meals

-long term – work or travel
+Long-term: work or travel

 The City has a variety of tools to manage demand; time limits and user fees are the two most common.
-Pay parking is typically reserved for the highest value parking areas as it is the most effective tool to discourage prolonged parking.
+Pay parking is typically reserved for the highest-value parking areas as it is the most effective tool to discourage prolonged parking.

 In areas where there is a mix of uses, Business or Service and Residential as an example, the City may implement “Resident Exempt Parking”.

-Last updated: March 6, 2024
+Last updated: June 20, 2024

 Help us improve our website